 Whatever your thoughts on Rush Limbaugh, he did a tremendous service today in destroying the argument put forward by NSA defenders that ‘meta data is less significant’ than recorded audio.
 Rush took a call around 1:00 p.m. from an anonymous telecom executive who runs a business collecting data on phone calls for businesses.
-(In other news, CATO has finally come out strongly against NSA spying.
-Scroll down for their fantastic video.)

 The advent of mobile phones has created a situation where a phone number equals a person, so the phone number’s a much better index for getting everything you know about a person…

 RUSH: This is Matt from Miami and it says you are an exec in the telecommunications industry, right?

 CALLER: Yes, that’s right, Rush.
 Thank you so much.
 It’s been 15 years listening to you, and I’m thrilled that my expertise and your expertise may actually intersect and allow me to make you look good.

 RUSH: Well, thanks very much.
 That is the purpose of a caller, and let’s hope you can do it.